 Yes!
-You can mail Easter eggs!
+You can mail plastic Easter eggs!
 Send them to your kids, grandkids, or other loved ones, and see how how surprised they are!
 So much Easter fun!
 Originally posted March 2013.
 Updated 2023.

-When I saw an idea to mail Easter eggs, I immediately fell in love with it, and REALLY wanted to try it.
+When I thought of trying to mail Easter eggs I immediately loved the idea, and REALLY wanted to try it.
 I have to admit though, I was kind of skeptical.
 I mean, how often do you see Easter eggs go through the mail?
-I knew my kids would L.O.V.E it–they are always asking if there is anything in the mailbox for them, so how exciting to not only get something with their name on it, but something SUPER fun!
+I knew my kids would love it–they are always asking if there is anything in the mailbox for them.
+How exciting to not only get something with their name on it, but something SUPER fun!
 So…I decided to put it to the test.
-SO glad I did–it worked!!! :)
+SO glad I did––it worked!

 Next stop?
 The post office!
 I was really curious to see what they would say, but it was no problem, and they were actually really excited about it.
 The lady who helped us told me that they love getting fun things like this, and showed the other employees.
 It was super easy to do, and cost around $3 per egg.
 The smaller jumbo-sized egg would be much less expensive, probably around $1.50 or so, but I didn’t think $3 was too bad for how big these eggs were!